 What if you could enjoy a day of staff development without running yourself ragged making sure all of the pieces are in the right place?

 Well….the Texas Council on Economic Education (TCEE) and the Council for Economic Education (CEE) have just the solution: a national conference on economics, financial literacy and entrepreneurship in DALLAS October 9, 10, 11.
-This year’s registration for teachers was only $125 and that covered meals!
+This year’s registration for teachers is only $150.

 While there will be sessions geared towards the Texas TEKS, teachers and supervisors will also find the myriad of materials and content information from around the nation very supportive, as well.